GenomicsAotearoa/RNA-seq-workshop/3.Mapping_And_Count/README.md

 ## Preparation of the genome

 To be able to map (align) sequencing reads on the genome, the genome needs to be indexed first.
 In this workshop we will use [HISAT2](https://www.nature.com/articles/nmeth.3317).
-Note for speed reason, the reads will be aligned on the chr5 of the mouse genome.
+Note for speed reason, the reads will be aligned on the chr5 of the Yeast genome.

 ```bash
 $ cd /home/[Your_Username]/RNA_seq/Genome